ic-dosti/.github/profile/README.md

 Also, together with the Kaesіpkor holding, with the support of the Ministry of Education and Science of the Republic of Kazakhstan, is involved in the development of a program for teaching robotics in institutions of secondary special and general education of the Republic of Kazakhstan.

+Experimental blog about our life, work and workflow

 # Our activities and goals
 - 🏫 Educational courses for robotics, electronic and embedded systems in various age categories based on STmicroelectronics STMM32, Studica VMX Pi, myRIO and others hardware platform;
 - 🏆 Organization and conduct of internal, district, regional and national championships on engineering and computer compents;